viksahota/ExscudoTestnetGUI/ExscudoTestnetGUI/Resources/ReadMe.md

-refill      | Transfer coins from amount to deposit withdraw    | Transfer coins from deposit to amount payment     | Transfer/Send coins to another account new_account | Create a new network account using its public key commited    | Output the list of transactions entered the blockchain uncommited  | Output the list of transactions that did not enter the blockchain allcommited | Output all lists of transactions entered the blockchain
+refill      | Transfer coins from amount to deposit withdraw    | Transfer coins from deposit to amount payment     | Transfer/Send coins to another account register    | Create a new network account using its public key commited    | Output the list of transactions entered the blockchain uncommited  | Output the list of transactions that did not enter the blockchain allcommited | Output all lists of transactions entered the blockchain